 Closed cannabis supply chain trial

-A small-scale trial for the supply of cannabis is due to begin on 1 December 2019.
+A small-scale trial for the supply of cannabis is due to start on 1 July 2020.
 The trial aims to find out whether it is possible to create a closed supply system for supplying and selling cannabis in coffeeshops.
 In the trial, growers with a special licence will be allowed to supply coffeeshops legally.
 The cannabis will be subject to quality controls.
 The closed system will exclude criminal activity from the supply chain.